Prajñāparādha: The Bridge Between Yoga and Ayurveda

 When Ayurveda traces the etiology of disease, it does not stop at symptoms or even at doshic imbalance.
 It continues asking deeper questions.
 Why did digestion weaken?
 Why did lifestyle habits become irregular?
 Why did stress accumulate without being addressed?

-At some point, the answer often returns to a break in discernment.
-Prajñāparādha leads to choices that disturb the body’s natural intelligence.
+Prajñāparādha initiates choices that disturb the body’s innate intelligence.
+Over time, these actions accumulate, manifesting as physical pathology.
 Over time, these choices accumulate and begin to affect the physical body like digestion (agni), the bodily tissues (dhatus), and the nervous system.

 For example:

-Each of these patterns begins with a subtle moment of misalignment.
-Ayurveda recognizes that disease does not begin suddenly.
-It develops gradually through repeated actions that move us away from balance.
-Prajñāparādha is the initial deviation from dharma or righteousness.
+Each pattern begins with a subtle moment of misalignment.
+Ayurveda recognizes that disease does not arrive suddenly; it develops gradually through repeated actions that move us away from balance.
+Prajñāparādha is the initial deviation from what is right and true for our bodies.

 The Role of the Mind in Disease